yusufaykin/HangmanGame/README.md

 1. Clone this repo: `git clone https://github.com/username/HangmanGame.git`
 2. Navigate to the project folder: `cd HangmanGame`
 3. Install the required dependencies: `npm install`
-4. To compile the SCSS files: `npm run build`
-5. Double-click the `index.html` file to open the project in your web browser.
+4. Double-click the `index.html` file to open the project in your web browser.

 # Contributing